maximozerov/mlds-mlops/README.md

 - poetry for dependency management
 - pre-commit hooks for code quality control
 - dvc for data version control (for dataset & trained model)
-- hydra for training parameters
+- hydra for configuration of training and inference
-- mlflow for experiment tracking

 How to setup the repo after cloning:
 - create new environment using `conda`